satanicllamaplaza/seize_the_means_of_personal_computing/internet_browser.md

 Microsoft Edge Must also be abandoned.
 Feel free to do your own research but there is no reason to use Microsoft when there are far better options.

+Brave Browser and Brave Search are popular alternatives, especially within the privacy community.
+While this guide encourages baby steps and avoids debate, it's important to acknowledge that Brave has been involved in several controversies.

+There’s a significant difference between being mediocre at privacy and engaging in deceptive practices.
+Brave has been caught running fake fundraising campaigns for developers without their consent and injecting hidden affiliate links into users' URLs for kickback scams.
+These actions put Brave in the same category as Google and Microsoft.

 ## The Yeah Yeahs

 You may notice that some of these browsers use Chromium as a base.
 Chromium